Medically reviewed by Aimee Paik, MD

 Contrary to popular opinion, the water you ingest has no effect on your skin’s hydration except in extreme cases of dehydration.
 Dry skin usually occurs because of overwashing, harsh soaps, and lack of moisturizers.

 Knowing your skin type, like knowing your favorite breakfast food, can help make your routine a little easier and a lot more effective.
 When you’re armed with that knowledge, you can choose the right products and make more informed decisions.
 Looking to get prescription skin care online?
-Get started with Apostrophe and receive a customized treatment plan crafted by a board-certified dermatologist!
+Get started with Apostrophe and receive a customized treatment plan crafted by an expert dermatology team!

 Read More